 Mission Accomplished on Dec.
 16, 2011

-Army Sergeant Justin Bond re-enlisted immediately following the attacks on 9/11.
+Army Sergeant Justin Bond re-enlisted immediately following the September 11 terrorist attacks.
 On Sept.
 4, 2004, SGT Bond was supporting a Marine unit during the Battle of Fallujah in Iraq when he was shot in both knees.

 More than 700 insurgents surrounded the convoy as it was on a mission near the Baghdad Airport, delivering supplies to the Marines on the ground.
-Rocket propelled grenades, mortars, IEDs, small arms fire, and 50 caliber machine guns were used as the insurgents conducted the ambush which resulted in the capture of one Soldier and a civilian contractor, the deaths of a Soldier and five civilian contractors, and injuries to many, including those sustained by SGT Bond.
+Rocket propelled grenades, mortars, improvised explosive devices (IEDs), small arms fire, and 50 caliber machine guns were used as the insurgents conducted the ambush which resulted in the capture of one Soldier and a civilian contractor, the deaths of a Soldier and five civilian contractors, and injuries to many, including those sustained by SGT Bond.